Water Conservation Rebate Tax Parity

-A number of bills have been introduced in recent years to address this issue, but so far, none have been successful.
+Bills have been introduced with provisions to address this issue since 2016, including this year, none have been successful.

 The Coalition to Promote Water Conservation (CPWC), an ad hoc group of large water agencies and organizations from across the country, is coordinating tax parity advocacy efforts at a national level.
 CPWC includes the Alliance for Water Efficiency, the American Water Works Association, and the Western Urban Water Coalition, among others.